panayiotis/containers/postgis/README.md

 2. Creates a PostGIS database template
 3. Create a spatially-enabled database named endpoint that will be used by Strabon

+#### copy_postgres_data
+The copy_postgres_data copies on docker run the postgres data from the temp postgres data directory to the /var/lib/pgsql/9.4/data directory.
+This enables mounting a host directory to /var/lib/pgsql/9.4/data without losing the init data created from the initdb script.

 ## Usage
 ##### Create a container named postgis and publish 5432 to a random port